WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part5/Resistive_Sensor_Lab/index.md

 | Room Light     | ~1kΩ - ~75kΩ           |
 | Darkness       | >= 75kΩ (up to 350kΩ+) |

 This photoresistor is very good at detecting very little light, in fact, from the table above, most of its range is in the relative darkness.
-However, for my purposes, "mostly" dark is good enough, so I can ignore anything above `75kΩ`.
+For my purposes, "mostly" dark is good enough, so I can ignore anything above `75kΩ`.

-I live in the Pacific Northwest and on a November day, sunlight is a commodity that is hard to find, so to simulate sunlight, I shone the LED from my phone on the sensor from a few inches away.
+I live in the Pacific Northwest and on a November day, sunlight is a commodity that is hard to find.
+To simulate sunlight, I shone the LED from my phone on the sensor from a few inches away.

 The datasheet for the Adafruit photoresistor gave a range of `200kΩ - 10kΩ`, so I'm glad I measured mine.